PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-07 18:46:14
+Last updated: 2024-04-07 18:46:47
-Random Quote: The only way that entire car is worth 500 bucks, is if there's a $300 hook-r sitting in it. - Saul Goodman
+Random Quote: The pain is his vessel, desire his compass.
+It is all that man is capable of. -